News — Page 318

 BIRMINGHAM — Alabama native Tim Cook, CEO of Apple Inc., joined Birmingham Mayor Randall Woodfin on Thursday morning to unveil the headquarters of Ed Farm in downtown Birmingham.
 Ed Farm is a new technology-education initiative that will provide citizens of Alabama with the opportunity to jump-start their coding skills and become proficient in other areas […]

-MONTGOMERY — Spearheaded by Lt.
-Governor Will Ainsworth, the Alabama Senate last week passed a package of bills designed to enhance the state’s climate of military-friendliness.
-However, on the Senate floor during consideration of some of the bills and in the aftermath of the votes, some have expressed confusion as to why the bills were […]
+Spearheaded by Lt.
+Governor Will Ainsworth, the Alabama Senate last week passed a package of bills to enhance the state's climate of military-friendliness.

 Workforce development has become a well-known priority on the state level, with Alabama’s recent efforts garnering international attention.
 Indeed, the issue has become such a focus that job training is now playing a major role in policy discussions — and in elections — on the local level.
 The perfect exemplar of this is a candidate […]

-Work done at the University of Alabama at Birmingham (UAB) has led to the investigational drug remdesivir, which is now being used to treat select infected patients in the United States and China who have been afflicted with novel coronavirus (2019-nCoV).
-As outlined by UAB, remdesivir was developed through research conducted through the Antiviral Drug […]
+Work done at UAB has led to the investigational drug remdesivir, which is now being used to treat select infected patients afflicted with coronavirus...

 The Alabama Democratic Party has hired three operatives in preparation for the upcoming election this November.
 “With these three hires, we continue the important work of rebuilding the infrastructure of the Alabama Democratic Party,” said the Democratic National Committee (DNC)-recognized Chairman Rep. Christopher England (D-Tuscaloosa).
 The Alabama Democratic Party is still embroiled in an ongoing […]